flux-iac/tofu-controller/docs/use-tofu-controller/integration-with-terraform-enterprise-or-cloud.md

 for your production systems.
 When working with Infrastructure as Code, managing and ensuring the state is both secure and consistent is critical.

-TF-Controller supports both Terraform Cloud and Terraform Enterprise.
+Tofu-controller supports both Terraform Cloud and Terraform Enterprise.
 The `spec.cloud` in the Terraform CRD enables users to integrate their Kubernetes configurations with Terraform workflows.

 To get started, simply place your Terraform Cloud token in a Kubernetes Secret and specify it in the `spec.cliConfigSecretRef` field of the Terraform CR.